odubno/instagram-analyzer/README.md

 ### TODO  RL posts for setting up local environment.
 1. *Part One*: Setup the local development environment along with the basic Flask app.

-- [ ] TODO  RL posts for setting up local environment.
+- [ ] Reference RL posts for setting up local environment.

 1. *Part Two*: Setup the production environment on Heroku and push the current application to the cloud.
 1. *Part Three*: Add in the back-end logic to access the Instagram API, process the data with Pandas/Numpy, and create the charts with matplotlib.

-We're excited to present how to take an IPython Notebook, containing all of the data work, and strip out the relevant parts to build out the Flask back-end and then add a nice front-end so that the work can be displayed in a browser for the world to see.

 > Keep in mind that this is a low-level tutorial for those looking to get familiar with Flask, understand the development workflow, convert code from IPython Notebook to development, and deploy a basic app to Heroku.